projectara/greybus-spec/source/bridged_phy.rst

 """"""""""""""""""""""""""

 Table :num:`table-pwm-count-response` defines the Greybus PWM count response.
-The response contains a status byte, followed by a one-byte value defining the number of PWM instances managed by the controller, minus one.
+The response contains a one-byte value defining the number of PWM instances managed by the controller, minus one.
 That is, a count value of zero represents a single PWM instance, while a (maximal) count value of 255 represents 256 instances.
 The lines are numbered sequentially starting at zero.

 .. figtable::
     :nofig: